 Many southern Californians love this region’s weather, economy and multitude of tourist attractions.
 But a downside of the booming population of the Los Angeles region is traffic accidents and fatalities.
 There were 604 traffic fatalities in Los Angeles County in 2010, and one of the reasons was speeding.

 Our southern California car accident attorneys know from years of litigation experience that speeding drivers cause many serious and fatal car accidents.
 It is estimated that one-third of all car accidents across America are at least partially due to excessive speed.
 The faster the vehicle is traveling, the less time you have to react.
 The forces in an accident are also much higher at higher speeds.
 Therefore, personal injuries are nearly always worse in accidents where speeding was a factor.
+If you or a loved one has suffered a personal injury due to a car accident, it’s important to consult with a qualified personal injury lawyer to protect your rights and seek the compensation you deserve.

 Across the country, in 2016 speeding-related crashes caused 10,111 deaths.
 The economic cost to American society for speeding-related crashes is estimated by the NHTSA to be at least $28 billion per year.
 Speeding is a serious traffic offense that many people commit on a regular basis, knowing full well that it is wrong.
 It is estimated that 90% of all drivers in the U.S. speed at some point, and 75% admit they do so regularly.

-Our car accident attorneys at Neale & Fhima caution drivers to carefully consider the potential criminal and civil consequences if they get into a serious accident while speeding.
+Our car accident attorney at Neale & Fhima caution drivers to carefully consider the potential criminal and civil consequences if they get into a serious accident while speeding.
 You can go to jail and be sued for millions of dollars.

 From watching police chases on TV in the Los Angeles region, one may get the impression that much of the speeding infractions involve traveling at 100 mph, but most speeding accidents do not involve high speed chases.
 Going over the speed limit by just 5 miles per hour in the wrong time and place can be dangerous.
 There is a reason that federal, state and local governments set maximum speed limits on roads.
 Those speeds have been proven by statistical analysis to be safe.
 Exceeding those limits by even a small amount can cause a fatal crash.

 For example, suppose you are driving down a road at 35 mph, where the speed limit is 30 mph, and a pedestrian walks into a crosswalk.
 If you hit the brakes when the pedestrian is approximately 45 feet from your vehicle, you will be able to stop without hitting the person at 30 mph; but if you are going just 5 miles per hour faster and are 45 feet away from the pedestrian, you will still be going almost 20 mph when you strike the person.
 A pedestrian accident at this speed is very serious and could be fatal.
+In such cases, consulting a skilled pedestrian accident lawyer is essential.

 Our car accident attorneys want to stress that speeding really does not save the typical driver much time.
 It only increases danger to themselves, passengers and pedestrians.
 Keep in mind that parents are role models for their children, too.
 If a child sees his parent speeding, it is reasonable to expect the child will mimic this learned behavior once he reaches driving age.